 - Drugs are not necessary for the immediate management of most emergencies

-- Primary management of all emergency situations is basic life support (BLS)
+- Primary management of all emergencies is basic life support (BLS)

 - When in doubt, never medicate.